pgaskin/orec2/README.md

 ### Data changes

+- **2025-10-07:** Changed time parsing logic to correctly handle time ranges with LHS 12h non-AM/PM AM time and RHS PM time (assume AM on the left instead of taking the PM from the right if it's less than 12h between).
+This fixes some issues with times like `11:45 - 1pm` being parsed as `23:45 - 13:00 tomorrow`.
+Note that this is quite rare, as they usually include the AM in the LHS time in this case, and they've only recently started making this typo.
+I've also added a warning to the scraper when a time spans into the next day, as this shouldn't usually happen as there aren't overnight activities.
 - **2025-10-06:** Also parse schedule day header dates into `Schedule._daydates`.
 - **2025-10-05:** Also parse top-level "reservation not required" text into `ScheduleGroup._noresv`.
 - **2025-10-02:** Renamed from `orec2` to `ottrec`.
 Split data and cache into separate repository.
 Removed CSV export (will replace this with something better later).